This page explains record-level security and how to configure it on your record types with data sync enabled.

 You must have at least Editor permissions for the record type to add or update security rules.

 Once you define your security expression, you can edit it at any time.

 If you decide that you'd rather maintain your record-level security using security rules, you can remove the security expression and use security rules instead.

-To switch from a security expression to security rules:
+To replace a security expression with security rules: